Adroiti/docs-for-code-review-tools/RuboCop/Style-BracesAroundHashParameters.md

 ## Description

-This cop checks for braces around the last parameter in a method call if the last parameter is a hash.
+This rule checks for braces around the last parameter in a method call if the last parameter is a hash.
 It supports 3 styles:

 * The `braces` style enforces braces around all method parameters that are hashes.